coderefinery/git-intro/index.md

 ## Prerequisites

-- The latest or a reasonably new version of Git is installed.
+- A reasonably recent version of Git is installed.
 For installation instructions and binaries see [the Git home page](https://git-scm.com/).
 - Being comfortable with the command line.
 No expertise is required, but the lesson will be mostly taken from the command line.